wykstemteam/wykoj/README.md

 - Replace refreshing of submission page in `main.js` with https://pgjones.gitlab.io/quart/tutorials/broadcast_tutorial.html or just make an api route to check if finished judging
-- Spinning Ame animation on submission page if pending
 - Custom page creation (admin)
 - Advanced filtering form footer for submissions page
 - Categorization for tasks